iainctduncan/papers/source/features_usage.rst

 The s4m.grid object
 --------------------------------------------------------------------------------
-The missing piece for the scenario just discussed is a display element, and for this purpose Scheme for Max provides the graphical display object, the **s4m.grid**.
+The missing piece for the scenario just discussed is a display element, and for this purpose Scheme for Max provides a graphical display object, the **s4m.grid**.
-The grid provides a simple visual grid on which we can draw values in each cell.
+The grid provides a visual grid on which we can draw values in each cell.
 It is implemented as a Max UI object, built in the C SDK, and has attributes that may be changed in the Max inspector window for controlling spacing, font size, striping, conversion to MIDI note names,